 Lean on Your Support System

 Going through a divorce or breakup can be one of the most challenging experiences of your life.
 You may feel overwhelmed, sad, and uncertain about the future.
-It is during times like these that your support system can be incredibly helpful.
+It is during times like these that your support system can be beneficial.
 Whether it’s family, friends, or a therapist, these people can provide emotional support, guidance, and a listening ear when you need it most.

-If you’re going through a divorce or breakup, it’s important to reach out to those who care about you.
+If you’re going through a divorce or breakup, it’s essential to reach out to those who care about you.
 This might include calling a friend to talk or vent about your feelings, meeting with a therapist to discuss your thoughts and emotions, or joining a support group where you can connect with others who are going through a similar experience.

-Sometimes, it can be difficult to ask for help or support during this time, but it’s important to remember that you’re not alone.
+Sometimes, it can be challenging to ask for help or support during this time, but it’s important to remember that you’re not alone.
 Even if you feel like you don’t want to burden others with your problems, remember that people in your support system care about you and want to help in any way they can.
 It’s okay to lean on them for emotional support and encouragement as you navigate this difficult time.

 Your support system can also help you to gain perspective on your relationship or marriage and the reasons for the breakup.
 They may offer insight and advice that you hadn’t considered before.
 In addition, they can help you to keep your mind focused on the present and future rather than dwelling on the past.